gov-cy/dsf-prototype/README.md

     "label":  {"en":"Success", "el":"Επιτυχία"}, //label displayed in alert head "data" : //array of lines in the body of the  alert [
-            "Success: AIt is a long established fact that a reader will be distracted by the readable content of a page when looking at its layout."
+            "Success: AIt is a long established fact that a reader will be distracted by the readable content of a page when looking at its layout.", "Contact <a href='mailto:support@gov.cy'>support@gov.cy</a> if you think your application has a problem" ],
-        ],
-    "links" : //links displayed in the body of the alert.
-Can be HTML [
-            "Contact <a href='mailto:support@gov.cy'>support@gov.cy</a> if you think your application has a problem" ],
     "classes": ["govcy-bg-danger","govcy-text-white"] //OPTIONAL add CSS classes to an element.
 Applies to the top div.